Dashing White Sergeant

 The Dashing White Sergeant is a Scottish country dance, performed to a similarly titled piece of music.
-The dance is in 2/4 time, thus it is in the form of a reel.
+The dance is in 4/4 time, thus it is in the form of a reel.
 The dance is performed by groups of six dancers and is progressive.

 History

 The title comes from the original lyrics, traditionally attributed to the 18th century General, John Burgoyne.
 It was set to music by the English composer, Sir Henry Rowley Bishop in 1826.
 The song was to be part of one of Bishop's operas, but there is no evidence it was ever incorporated into one.
 It was adapted into a military march and was the regimental march of the Royal Berkshire Regiment.
 It quickly became very popular in the United States both as a song and a dance tune, and was added to the repertoire of the West Point Military Academy, where it is still played today at certain events.
 It has been suggested that it was the inspiration for "I Wish I Was in Dixie", as the opening bars bear a resemblance.
 The dance steps come from the tradition of Swedish circle dancing, that was popular in Victorian Britain.
 The better known lyrics shown below, were written by the Scottish composer, Sir Hugh S. Roberton for the Glasgow Orpheus Choir.

-The earlier version by Bishop and the later arrangement by Sir Hugh Roberton bare no relationship to one another.
+The earlier version by Bishop and the later arrangement by Sir Hugh Roberton bear no relationship to one another.